ikegwukc/Playground/PhDStuff/TransferEntropy/UnderstandingKraskov.md

   dist_x = X[i] - X[idx]

   # Get Counts of all neighbors within that distance.
-  counts = kdTreeX.query_radius(X[i], dist_x)  # Assume I get back a integer
+  nx_i = kdTreeX.query_radius(X[i], dist_x)  # Assume I get back a integer
-  n_x += counts
+  n_x += nx_i

   # Repeat above for Y

 TransferEntropy = digamma(k) - digamma(n_x + 1) + digamma(n_y +1) + digamma(N)
 ```

-I see that the above is being done in compute_TE however there are 4 subspaces that include the embedding values instead of just 2 for X and Y.
+I see that the above is being done in compute_TE however there are 4 subspaces that include the embedding values instead of just 2 for X and Y. I need to investigate why.